AP: Publicly traded firms get $300M in small-business loans

 News that the $1.6 billion Shake Shack burger empire had received a maximum $10 million loan, disclosed in a filing Friday, ignited public anger.
 Company executives said late Sunday they would return the money after finding other sources of capital.

-By design, the Paycheck Protection Program was meant to get money quickly out to as many small businesses as possible, using a formula based in part on workforce and payroll size.
+By design, the Paycheck Protection Program was meant to get money out quickly to as many small businesses as possible, using a formula based in part on workforce and payroll size.
 Some of the eligibility criteria was expanded making it possible for some businesses with more than 500 employees to qualify if, for example, they met certain size standards for their industries or other conditions.

 The owners behind large restaurants chains like Potbelly, Ruth’s Chris Steak House and Taco Cabana were able to qualify and get the maximum $10 million in loans despite employing thousands of workers.